thvaisa/orbit_view_for_openmct-/README.md

 ## Satellite orbit viewer for  OpenMCT.

-Work in progress...
-No proof reading...

-This is a plugin for the OpenMCT framework that can be used to track satellite orbits and their upcoming passes (*acquisition of signal* (AOS), *loss of signal* (LOS) and *peak elevation*) by using TLEs.
+This is a plugin for the OpenMCT framework that can be used to track satellite orbits and their upcoming passes (*acquisition of signal* (AOS), *loss of signal* (LOS), and *peak elevation*) by using TLEs.
 The computations are carried out by the TLE.js+satellite.js, and the orbits are visualized with the leaflet.
-The user is expected to have source (e.g., remote server) from which the TLEs can be requested.
+The user is expected to have a source (e.g., remote server) from which the TLEs can be requested.

 ### Package used: